sandeepkota312/Messages_post/README.md

 1. Post a new message
 2. View a list of all messages, with the most recent messages first
 3. Like a message by clicking a button
 4. View the total number of likes for each message
+5. Edit/DELETE the post
+6. Also created a rest API for the same

 Instructions:
 1. clone the resources into your local machine